three-shrimp

 What’s in a name?

-I can’t say;
+I can’t say,

 Chava Chavarin

-rings in my brain today,
+Ring in my mind today,

-the novel yesterday.
+Listening to the novel yesterday.

-Like music in rain,
+Like music in the rain,

 This sonorous name

-to pen poems for play!
+Penning poems for play!

 So what’s in a name?